malcolmkiano/decimal-input/README.md

 ```

 ### Input-level options
 All the input level options are applied using the `data` attribute.
+These override the global options **only** for the input they are applied on.
 - **`format`**: this, just like the global option, sets the formatting type for the specific input it's used on.
 Can be `standard` or `height`.
 ```html
 <input class="decimal" type="number" data-format="standard"/>